As amended on May 28, 2021 at District Training Assembly

 5. Rotarian nominated by District Governor – Member Secretary

-17.030 Each year as decided by Council of Governors, some amount from the surplus of District budget will be deposited to the Sustainable Immunization Fund.
+17.030 Each year District Governor can segregate some amount from the surplus of District budget and will be deposited to the Sustainable Immunization Fund.

 Article 18 Rotary Nepal Literacy Mission (RNLM) Fund